iPhone Lagging: 10 Solutions to Make iPhone Smooth Again

 Some of the situations when your iPhone is lagging include moments when typing.
 It is a common problem with iPhone 6 users where it might not only be unresponsive but also predictions stop showing or get hidden.

-It is consistent with iPhone lagging after an iOS update.
+It is consistent with the iPhone lagging after an iOS update.
 Updates always carry either new features or bug fixes.
 Either way, an update always brings in new software components.
 These can be having bugs/errors that can, as a result, cause your iPhone to malfunction in various ways.

 Such malfunctions are usually also noticeable with third-party applications like WhatsApp and Snapchat.
 As they operate on your iPhone’s OS, an update can cause them to crash.
 At this point, the iPhone or iPad lags when starting the app, and in some cases, the app randomly closes.